Professional Bamboo Removal & Treatment Services

 It causes damage by breaking through any weak areas, gaps or cracks of structures, forcing its way above ground where it will quickly establish itself, whilst its underground root system searches for further areas of penetration.
 Each time it emerges above ground it will create a new plant, which can cause further damage.

-What is ‘Invasive’ Bamboo?
+What is the most invasive Bamboo?

 There are two main types of Bamboo: Running and Clumping.
-When it comes to invasive Bamboo, the worst offenders are the ‘running’ types which have large networks of roots and rhizomes.
+When it comes to invasive Bamboo, the worst offenders are the ‘running’ types (shown in the image) which have large networks of roots and rhizomes.
 Rhizomes are underground plant stems (roots) that grow horizontally and allow more Bamboo to grow.
 These rhizomes are capable of spreading as far as 30 feet and if left unchecked and untreated can invade neighbouring gardens – and even pose a risk to the structural foundation of houses and buildings.

 While Bamboo is not listed under Schedule 9, Part II of the Wildlife and Countryside Act 1981 and is not officially classed as an invasive species, encroachment cases are becoming more common and more homeowners are taking legal action against neighbours who have allowed it to spread.